Nau-git/Nau-git/README.md

 👋👋 **Hi!
 My name is Naufal**
-- Started learning programming and **data science** from March 2022
+- Started learning programming and **data science** in March 2022
-- Attended Hacktiv8 Data Science Bootcamp 2022
+- Attended Hacktiv8 Data Science Bootcamp.
+Graduated with Honors in June 2022
 - I'm looking for any opportunity/collaboration in data science especially as **data scientist** or **machine learning engineer**